nicholasdavies/luajr/cran-comments.md

+This is a resubmission.

 ## Corrected problems

 I fixed two problems identified by CRAN:

--   LICENSE did not include all copyright holders.
-This was an accidental oversight; all copyright holders have always been given in DESCRIPTION and LICENSE.note.
+-   Added all copyright holders to LICENSE.
+This was an accidental oversight; all copyright holders have always been included in DESCRIPTION and LICENSE.note.

 -   Fixed 'Additional issues' resulting from the UBsan build.